timm/keys/CONTRIBUTING.md

 ## Sharing  is Good

-The best code is used by the best people.
+Science is a community sharing a  set of ideas  and tools, where everyone does each other the courtesy of trying and critiquing and improving each other ideas.
-The more code is shared, the more we all benefit from that work.
+The more code is shared, the more we can understand it and, hence, learn  how to write better code.

 For code to be shared: